eeditiones/jinks-templates/README.md

 ## Configuring the templating in frontmatter

 Some of the configuration parameters for the templating can also be set via the frontmatter instead of providing them to the `tmpl:process` XQuery function.
-In particular this includes `modules`, `namespaces` and `extends`.
+In particular this includes `modules`, `namespaces`.

+Additionally, you can enable template inheritance in the frontmatter using `extends` (see next section).

 Templating configuration parameters should go below a top-level property named `templating`:

 ```html
 ---json